Welcome to my blog! There are many like it, but this one is mine.

 My name is Sarah.
 Close friends call me Sarie.
 My dad calls me Slim.
 One little person calls me Mama.
 My last name is now Rowell, which you may pronounce any way that seems best.

 I’m a Christian.
-I love the big Church and my little church.
+I love the Church.
 I love the Scriptures and I love what God has made, which is all things, and I love Jesus, because first loved me.

 Why Blind Mule?
 My grandfather was a man of colorful phraseology, and the saying Don’t worry about the mule being blind, just load the wagon was one of his favorites.
 Sometimes he used it in a proper context, meaning hey, just do your job, kid and sometimes he used it out of all logical context, just because he liked to mess with people.

 Do you like my mule?
 Isn’t she grand?
 Annie drew her for me.

 “I need a mule,” I told her in the church foyer, while the bells rang.
 “But just a simple one.
 It could even look like a donkey.”
 I like to say things like that to her, just to watch her face retain its serenity and composure.